 Being a vegetarian can be a little bit awkward on a holiday often referred to as Turkey Day.
 Judging by all the “What do you eat on Thanksgiving?!” questions I get, a lot of people seem to think it’s impossible to celebrate the holiday without a plateful of turkey.
 (Really, it is possible!)
+These vegetarian entrees for thanksgiving prove just that.

 Make Vegetarian-Friendly Sides